 Cash and cash equivalents, for all funds, include petty cash, change funds, cash in banks and all highly liquid investments with a maturity of three months or less at the time of purchase and are stated at cost plus accrued interest.
-U.S. treasury and agency obligations and certificates of deposit with maturities of one year or less when purchased are stated at cost.
+Certificates of deposit with maturities of one year or less when purchased are stated at cost.
 All other investments are stated at fair value.